luongvd3/Melbourne-Life-Quality-Research-App/README.md

 ## Set up .env file
 Please create a .env file using the following variable names.
 Replace IP and PORT with the actual IP address and Port number of the couchDB node
-Need to use unimelb VPN to connect to DB.

 DEBUG=TRUE
 FLASK_ENV=development